mbsa-tud/tsad_platform/README.md

 To add more models to the platform (deep-learning, classic machine learning and statistical), proceed as follows:

-1. Define the `options` struct mentioned before.
+1. Define the `modelOptions` struct mentioned before.
 You can create a `.json` file (use the `tsad_platform_config_all.json` file as reference or add your model to this file directly) as mentioned above to be able to load your model into the platform.
 Alternativeley, edit on of the following files: `ModelSelection_DNN.mlapp`, `ModelSelection_CML.mlapp`, `ModelSelection_S.mlapp`.
 Use other examples in those files as a guideline on how to add your model.
 2. Add the training and detection function calls to the source code of the platform.
 See [below](#add-deep-learning-anomaly-detection-models) for a detailed explanation.
 3. (optional) Enable optimization for your model: [Enable optimization](#optional-enable-optimization-for-your-model).
 4. (optional) If you require the data to be transformed in another way as provided by the platform, see [below](#optional-data-preparation) for more information.